 - Spilled liquid

 The purpose of a slip and fall accident claim is to collect the payments needed to set things right.
-Following a slip and fall collision, the injured party may be able to recover compensation for medical bills, lost wages, pain, and suffering, as well as loss of enjoyment of life.
-Working with a knowledgeable Alpharetta slip and fall lawyer could help individuals to evaluate their losses and demand appropriate compensation.
+Depending on how your slip and fall accident happened, if you sustained injuries, you may be able to recover compensation for medical bills, lost wages, pain and suffering, and loss of enjoyment of life.

 Who Are Invitees?

 The first class is invitees.
-Under the Official Code of Georgia §51-3-1, these people enter the land with permission for a business purpose.
-Property owners must take reasonable care to protect invitees from harm.
+Under the Official Code of Georgia (O.C.G.A.) §51-3-1, these people enter the land with permission for a business purpose.
+A restaurant patron is an example of a typical invitee.
+Property owners must take reasonable care to protect invitees from a dangerous condition or warn them about potential hazards.

 Who Are Licensees?

 The second class is licensees.
-Licensees enter land for a social purpose, such as to attend a birthday party.
-Landowners must only prevent harm that results from extreme carelessness or intentional harm.
+Licensees enter land for a social purpose, such as to attend a friend's birthday party.
+Landowners must only prevent an injury caused by extreme carelessness or intentional harm.

-Once a plaintiff can establish their rights under the law, they must take steps to show how the defendant’s negligence resulted in the slip and fall.
+Once a plaintiff can establish their rights under the law, they must take steps to show how the defendant’s actions or inactions resulted in the slip and fall.

 The State of Georgia follows the modified comparative negligence rule.
-Per O.C.G.A. §51-12-33, each party is held responsible for damages following an accident.
-If the court finds the plaintiff to be more than 50 percent to blame for an incident, they may not be eligible to recover compensation for damages.
-The plaintiff’s recovery will be reduced by their percentage of fault.
+According to O.C.G.A. §51-12-33, each party may face responsibility for damages following an accident.
+If the court finds an injured plaintiff is more than 50 percent to blame for an incident, the plaintiff may not be eligible to receive compensation for damages.
+If the plaintiff is less than 50 percent responsible, their recovery will be reduced by their percentage of fault.

-An experienced Alpharetta slip and fall lawyer could help to demonstrate that a visitor had rights under the law and that a landowner’s failure to keep them safe was the primary cause of the slip and fall.
+An experienced Alpharetta slip and fall lawyer must prove that a visitor had rights under the law and that a landowner's failure to keep them safe was the primary cause of the slip and fall.

-Seek Help from an Alpharetta Slip and Fall Attorney
+Seek Help from One of Our Alpharetta Slip and Fall Lawyers

-A slip and fall accident could cause severe injuries, emotional trauma, and serious financial burdens.
-Fortunately, you do not need to handle your case alone.
+A slip and fall accident can cause severe injuries, emotional trauma, and serious financial burdens.
+Fortunately, you do not need to face the insurance companies or the court system alone.
+The team at Atlanta Personal Injury Law Group has extensive experience helping premises liability injury victims recover damages to help them pay the expenses associated with an accident.

-An Alpharetta slip and fall attorney could handle the legal aspects of your case while you focus on your recovery.
-They can evaluate your rights under the law, determine how a landowner may have failed to keep you safe and advocate on your behalf to help you seek compensation.
-Call today to discuss your case.
+Trust an Alpharetta slip and fall attorney to handle the legal aspects of your case while you focus on your recovery.
+One of our team members can evaluate your rights under the law, determine how a landowner may have failed to keep you safe, and advocate on your behalf to help you recover financially.
+Call (470) 465-7825 or reach out online for a free consultation to discuss your case.